ShadowBan/boo-bot/README.md

     BooBot help - Displays all of the help commands that BooBot knows about.
     ...

+### Running BooBot with docker

+First you will want to make sure you have docker installed.
+If you do not, you can follow one of the guides on [docker.com]: https://docs.docker.com/installation/
+After you have docker installed you will want to copy the Dockerfile.sample to Dockerfile

+    cp Dockerfile.sample Dockerfile

+Then you should open up the Dockerfile and fill in any missing env variables (ex.
+HUBOT_SLACK_TOKEN) Once you have all your env variables you should be able to build the BooBot image on your local machine

+    sudo docker build -t boobot /path/to/BooBot

+Once the image is done building on your machine you should be able to run boobot with the following command

+    sudo docker run --name BooBot boobot

 ### Configuration

 A few scripts (including some installed by default) require environment